 People are used to checking their inbox regularly.
 Over 45% of all users check the Promotions tab at least once a day, and 26% – per week.
 If your emails have eye-catching subject lines, there is a high probability these will be opened.

 Email marketing is a dominating digital way for driving up-sales and cross-sales as well as boosting customer loyalty and brand awareness.
 It accounts for over 25% of all online transactions.
-Analysing the email marketing strategies in 2017, 40% of marketing influencers consider them to be very successful and only 1% – to be unsuccessful at all.
+Analysing the email marketing strategies, 40% of marketing influencers consider them to be very successful and only 1% – to be unsuccessful at all.
 Little wonder, that this provides the reason for 58% of businesses to increase their email marketing budget regularly.

 This year, MailChimp had tracked email campaigns that went to at least 1000 subscribers and found that the average open rate in the ecommerce industry was 16.75%, 2.32% of these users usually clicked through to the website.
 However, the last benchmark is about 50 percent higher than that for social posts on Facebook or Twitter.